yellajaswanth/yellajaswanth.github.io/index.md

 permalink: /
 ---

-I am a Ph.D. student in Computer Sciences at the University of Cincinnati.
+I'm currently a Ph.D. student in Computer Sciences at the University of Cincinnati.
 My advisors are Dr. Anil Jegga and Dr. Ali A. Minai.
+My research interests are in graph neural networks, knowledge representation learning, and computational drug discovery.

 I achieved my Master's degree at the University of Cincinnati in December 2018 under the same advisors.
 During my Master's thesis, my research focussed on identifying and characterizing drug-drug interactions (DDI) using machine-learning methods.
-My research interests are in graph neural networks, knowledge representation learning, and computational drug discovery.
+I conceived and developed a novel protocol by extracting, pre-processing and predicting DDI severity using drug annotation profiles and best performing machine learning algorithm.

 ### Publications

+* Jaswanth K Yella, Anil G Jegga.
+MGATRx: Discovering Drug Repositioning Candidates Using Multi-view Graph.
+In Proceedings of BIOKDD’20: International Workshop on Data Mining for Bioinformatics.
+2020.

+* Yunguan Wang, Jaswanth K Yella, Sudhir Ghandikota, Tejaswini C Cherukuri, Satish K Madala, Anil G Jegga.
+Pan-transcriptome-based Candidate Therapeutic Discovery for Idiopathic Pulmonary Fibrosis. bioRxiv 2019.

 * Yunguan Wang, Jaswanth Yella, and Anil G Jegga.
 Transcriptomic data mining and repurposing for computational drug discovery.
 In Computational Methods for Drug Repurposing, pages 73–95.
 Humana Press, New York, NY, 2019.